What to Do If Your Significant Other Refuses to Sign a Prenup

 - Work together on the prenup.

 Emphasize to your fiancé that the prenup isn’t something you’d write on your own and then hand them to sign–the two of you would work out the prenup’s terms as a team.
 Urge them to speak to a family lawyer or mediator who can help identify your fiancé’s needs before the two of you finalize the terms.
-Make sure they understand that you’re not trying to railroad them into something that works against them: be honest and open (but kind) through the discussion and process.
+Ensure they understand you’re not trying to railroad them into something that works against them: be honest and open (but kind) through the discussion and process.

 - Listen to their concerns.